jillesvangurp/kt-search/manual/Search.md

 [Banana, Apple]
 ```

-Note how we are parsing the hits back to TestDoc here
+Note how we are parsing the hits back to TestDoc here.
+By default, the source
+gets deserialized as a `JsonObject`.
+However, with `kotlinx.serialization`, you can
+use that as the input for `decodeFromJsonElement<T>(object)` to deserialize to some custom
+data structure.
+This is something we use in multiple places.